 This situation allows for entrepreneurial activity and creativity.
 However, to reach ambitious targets, a detailed strategy and profound market knowledge are essential.
 This especially holds true for the UAE with its legal and economic particularities.
 Should you - after an in-depth market analysis - consider setting up a company in the UAE, you will meet the following challenges:

-Selection of the right location
+Selecting the right location

 Choosing the appropriate location for the establishment of your new company is of essential importance.
 Most notably, the location determines which commercial activities are legally permissible or prohibited.
-Hence, as a first step you are well-advised to define the medium and long term activities of the business.
-The fact that a foreign shareholder must assume the role of a minority shareholder in certain company structures, should, however, not necessarily play the decisive role.
+Hence, as a first step, you are well-advised to define the medium and long-term activities of the business.
+The fact that a foreign shareholder must assume the role of a minority shareholder in certain company structures should, however, not necessarily play the decisive role.

-In case of a company formation in a free zone, your decision about which of the more than 30 free zones in the UAE will prove to be the most suitable for your business endeavour, should - apart from aforementioned factors - additionally be based on the connectivity to airports and seaports, the requirements for office and warehouse space as well as the predominant focus of the free zone itself.
+In case of a company formation in a free zone, your decision about which of the more than 30 free zones in the UAE will prove to be the most suitable for your business endeavour should - apart from the aforementioned factors - additionally be based on the connectivity to airports and seaports, the requirements for office and warehouse space as well as the predominant focus of the free zone itself.

-Compilation of all required documents
+Compiling all required documents

 Opening a company bank account

-Liquidity in the initial phase
+Having sufficient liquidity in the initial phase

 Finding your way in a new business culture